Ideas - Free education as a government policy

 - The law must not make exceptions that support any form of discrimination (this ensures that people with physical or mental disabilities be included)

 - Educational facilities and public libraries must be legally required to adhere to national safety standards

 - Grades must be based consistently on verifiable competency

-- Higher levels of post-secondary education must only be available to those who have obtaind minimum relevant qualifications
+- Higher levels of post-secondary education must be available to those who have obtaind minimum relevant qualifications

 - No alteration of grades using any system (such as the infamous Bell Curve) which undermine the ideals of a "level playing field"